alexkshim/react-todo-app/README.md

 This website is to demonstrate backend skills using Amazon Web Service and Docker.

--It is deployed on aws using ec2 load balancer.
+- It is deployed on aws using ec2 load balancer.

--ECS, ECR are used for handling the task and container.
+- ECS, ECR are used for handling the task and container.

 Reference (Brian Design on Youtube): https://www.youtube.com/watch?v=E1E08i2UJGI